AnjalSotang/localRepo/README.md

-Its a website that provide free workout routines with video demonstrations for each.
+Its a website that provide free workout routines with video demonstrations for each excercise.